top of page

 Choose one small action that reflects your true self, even if it feels a little rebellious.

-Say “no” to something you’d normally say “yes” to out of guilt.
+• Saying “no” to something you’d normally say “yes” to out of guilt.

-Speak your truth in a conversation, even if your voice shakes.
+• Speaking your truth in a conversation, even if your voice shakes.

 Remember: Each small step you take in alignment with your truth helps you release the stories you've built regarding the expectations of others.

-Reclaiming who you are beneath the roles and people-pleasing patterns is not a one-time thing, it’s a life-long journey.
+Reclaiming who you are beneath the roles and people-pleasing patterns is not a one-time thing; it’s a lifelong journey.
 But it’s a journey worth being on.

-Because the real you—the intuitive, wise, whole you—is still in there.
+The real you—the intuitive, wise, whole you—is still in there.
 Not lost, just buried under years of performing.

 So ask yourself again, gently and honestly: